Scottish Household Survey

 Survey years / frequency: The SHS is a continuous cross-sectional survey.
 It began in 1999.
 Each sweep covers two years (1999/2000, 2001/02, etc).

 Survey content: The principal purpose of the survey is to collect information in the areas of Social Justice and Transport.
 A wide range of other topics is also covered.
 Survey questions include: household composition, accommodation, neighbourhoods and community safety, education and training, employment, income, travel and transport, volunteering, local services, health and disability (self-reported general health; long-standing illness, health problems or disability; caring; limitations on daily activities; adaptations to home; smoking behaviour).
-The Scottish House Condition Survey is also now an integrated module of the SHS.
+The SHS collects data that is also included in separate publications for Scottish Survey Core QuestionsTransport and Travel in Scotland and the Scottish House Condition Survey

 Target population: Adults aged 16 years and over living in private households in Scotland.
 The highest income householder, or his/her partner/spouse, is interviewed face-to-face about themselves and other members of the household.
 In addition, a randomly selected adult member of the same household aged 16 or over (who may, by chance, be the same person) is interviewed on other topics.
 In this way, results from the survey are representative of both Scottish households and adult individuals.

-Response rate: The overall response rate for the 2016 survey was 64%
+Response rate: The overall response rate for the Scottish Household Survey in 2023 was 46%.

 Smallest geographical unit reported: Local authority.
 Up to and including 2011, statistically reliable results were available for larger local authorities (n=5) on an annual basis and for all others (n=27) every two years.
 From 2012, headline statistics have been made available for every local authority annually due to a more efficient sample design (100% unclustered).

-Availability of results and further information: Full results from the survey are currently available up to 2016.
+Availability of results and further information: Full results from the survey are currently available up to 2023.
+Data to 2019 have been published on the SHS Data Explorer dashboard.
 Further information on the survey and the survey reports are available from the Scottish Household Survey website.
 Datasets are available from the UK Data Service.
-For further information about the survey, contact the SHS team (Email: shs@scotland.gsi.gov.ukThis e-mail address is being protected from spambots.
-You need JavaScript enabled to view it , Tel: 0131 244 1685).
+For further information about the survey, contact the SHS team (Email: shs@gov.scot).